aws-samples/serverless-account-signup-service/README.md

 Now, think of a Synchronous Express Workflow and the workflow sending above response back to caller.
 Less noise, more fine grained response

 ### Advanced JSON Path
-Let's check an advanced JSON path scenario.
+Let's checkout an advanced JSON path scenario.
 For this lets pick up the interests from the input payload.
 The state machine in this sample app focuses on filtering out `interests` of category `home`.
-In a real enterprise scenario, it makes lot of sense.
-Home insurance can be a different Business Unit than Auto or Boat insurance.
+In a real enterprise scenario, it makes a lot of sense.
+'Home' insurance can be a different Business Unit than 'Auto' or 'Boat' insurance.
 Using advanced JSONPath, we can filter out `home` specific interests and either call a home insurance service, or put event on home insurance event bus using EventBridge, or put all home related interest in an `HomeInterestsQueue` where independent consumer applications can poll and work on it.

 This what this sample app has as `Home Insurance Interests` state: